westbigben/Medium-Blogger/docs/CONTRIBUTING.md

-# Contributing to Medium Automation Pipeline
+# Contributing to Dev.to Automation Pipeline

 Thank you for considering contributing to this project!
-This document outlines the guidelines for contributing to the Medium Automation Pipeline.
+This document outlines the guidelines for contributing to the Dev.to Automation Pipeline.

 ## Code of Conduct